 Dana - The Practice of Generosity

 Dana (pronounced "dah-na") is a Pali word meaning generosity.
 Dating back to the time of the Buddha, there has existed an interdependence between those who offer the teachings and those who receive them.
 The teachings are given freely, since they are considered priceless.
-Registration fees for retreats cover food, rental, transportation, and other Spirit Rock expenses.
-None of this money goes directly to the teachers or residential retreat staff.
+Registration fees for retreats cover food, facilities, transportation, and other Spirit Rock expenses.
+None of this money goes directly to the teachers or retreat managers and kitchen staff.
 Classes and daylongs are also held on a donation basis.
-To allow the teachers and residential retreat staff to continue their dharma work, support from the students is needed.
+To allow the teachers, retreat managers and kitchen staff to continue their dharma work, support from the students is needed.
 There will be an opportunity to contribute at the end of each retreat, class and daylong.

 In addition, the development of Spirit Rock as a retreat center has been funded almost entirely by donations from individuals.
 The completion of the planned developments will depend on the continued generosity of committed supporters.
 Your support of both the Center and the Spirit Rock teachers will allow the Center to flourish and others to benefit from the teachings.

 According to the Buddha, generosity, or sharing what we have, is one of the central pillars of a spiritual life.
 In the act of giving we develop our ability to let go, cultivate a spirit of caring, and acknowledge the inter-connectedness that we all share.
 The Buddha created a system to develop this quality of open-handedness whereby those who share the teachings are dependent on those who receive them.
 Monks and nuns go on daily alms rounds with a begging bowl, relying on the generosity of lay people for support in continuing their teaching and spiritual life.